 Group CBT for Psychosis: A Guidebook for Clinicians by Tania Lecomte, Claude Leclerc, and Til Wykes.
 Published 2016.

-The promise of cognitive behavior therapy for treatment of severe mental disorders: a review of recent developments – this free 2014 article by Thase, Kingdon & Turkington will help bring you up to date on the state of the evidence for CBT for psychosis.
+The promise of cognitive behavior therapy for treatment of severe mental disorders: a review of recent developments – this free 2014 article by Thase, Kingdon & Turkington will help bring you understand the evidence for CBT for psychosis.